 If you’ve read a couple of my articles you might remember that I started out baking cupcakes in my teens.
 Back then, baking supplies were nearly impossible to get and were almost always overpriced.

 I’m Angie, I’m a self-taught baker baking as a side hustle.
-In this article, I will share with you five shockingly easy ways you can frost cupcakes without a piping tip.
+In this article, I will share with you five shockingly easy ways you can pipe frosting without a tip.

 A quick disclaimer before I start: You might never want to get piping tips again after reading this.